 What you will need: One simple ingredient: aluminum foil.

-How much it costs: The standard Reynolds Wrap costs about $3.87 for a roll at Walmart, with store brands clocking in at even lower prices.
+How much it costs: The standard Reynolds Wrap costs approximately $3 for a roll at Walmart, with store brands clocking in at even lower prices.

-How much you save: Amazon sells a freezer facial mask — which works on the same principle as an aluminum foil mask — for $16.99.
+How much you save: Amazon sells a freezer facial mask — which works on the same principle as an aluminum foil mask — for about $16.
 Savings will vary, depending on how often you use the product.

 Sometimes your skin is in need of a refreshing face mask, but you don’t have one on hand or can’t score a free sample.
 New York-based makeup artist and brow master, Ramy Gafni, is the author of “How to Fake Real Beauty: Tricks of the Trade to Master Your Makeup.”
 He suggests using frozen aluminum foil as a firming face mask.